Mr-Ma-yikun/MotionDiff/README.md

 ### 1. Segmentation

 First, segment a 3D scene using Mask Clustering, more details please refer to the original code https://github.com/PKU-EPIC/MaskClustering.
-We use the Scannet dataset.

 ```
 cd MC/